kapildev5262/Krishna-Funds/README.md

    code .
    ```

-2. Run local Ethereum blockchain (Which will also deploy smart contract to the (local) blockchain network (i.e hardhat node)
+2. Run local Ethereum blockchain which will also deploy smart contract to the (local) blockchain network (i.e hardhat node)

    ```shell
    cd ../